-- Attend all SIX of the laboratory sessions, or have a valid exemption logged with the lecturer.
+1. Attend all SIX of the laboratory sessions, or have a valid exemption logged with Michelle Burstall.

-- Submit all three lab assignments via Canvas, no later than ONE WEEK after the submission deadline.
-Exceptions to this rule may be approved if you have been granted an extension.
+2. Submit all three lab assignments via Canvas, no later than ONE WEEK after the submission deadline (see information above concerning Late Penalty).
+Exceptions to this rule may be approved if you have been granted an extension (see above).

-- Receive an overall passing grade in your course work (at least 20/40 based on the value of the assignments).
+3. Receive an overall passing grade in your course work (at least 20/40 based on the value of the assignments.

-- Attendance is required at scheduled activities, including labs/tutorials, to receive credit for components of the course.
+Attendance is required at scheduled activities including labs/tutorials to complete/receive credit for components of the course.